-Admittedly, this award is a bit of a unicorn.
-You won’t find award space in premium cabins on Qantas flights very often.
-But, Thrifty Traveler Premium members will be first to know when we find good availability on these routes, like this alert we sent out in March for a trip to Australia in lie-flat business class in late 2022!
+Admittedly, this award is a bit of a unicorn fare.
+You won't find award space in premium cabins on Qantas flights very often.
+But Thrifty Traveler Premium+ members will be first to know when we find good availability on these routes, like this alert we sent out last year for a trip to Australia in lie-flat business class!

 Qantas flies nonstop to Australia from Dallas (DFW), Los Angeles (LAX), San Francisco (SFO), and Vancouver (YVR) — and it has announced plans to start flying from New York City (JFK) starting in 2025.
 As with most awards booked with Alaska miles, you can fly from other cities served by Alaska Airlines by connecting to these cities on an Alaska Airlines flight.